owulveryck/blog/content/post/cucumber.md

 That's the main reason why I stick to Ruby (instead of GO which I know better).
 The Go implementation ([GoDoc](https://github.com/DATA-DOG/godog), [GoConvey](https://github.com/smartystreets/goconvey), ...) relies on `go test` and therefore are related to a pure GO development.
-Of course I could do a complement GO development to encapsulate my scripts, but that's not the point.
+Of course I could do a complete GO development to encapsulate my scripts, but that's not the point; for my purpose, a scripting language is a better choice.

 Ruby is a scripting language and all the tests implemented here are neither dependent on the Ruby test framework nor on [RSpec](http://rspec.info/).